ansys/pyhps/doc/source/user_guide/managing_users.rst

         verify=False,
     )

-Alternatively, you can also connect as a regular user:
+Alternatively, you can connect as a regular user:

 .. code-block:: python